Emancipation Park study needs public input - DefenderNetwork.com

 The National Park Service (NPS) is looking for public input for the Emancipation National Historic Trail Feasibility Study.
 The proposed Emancipation NHT extends approximately 51 miles from the Osterman Building and Reedy Chapel in Galveston, along Texas State Highway 3 and Interstate Highway 45 North, to Freedmen’s Town, then to Independence Heights and Emancipation Park in Houston.

-It follows the migration route taken by newly freed (formerly enslaved) Blacks and other persons of African descent from the major 19th century seaport town of Galveston to the burgeoning community of Freedmen’s Town, located in the Fourth Ward.
+It follows the migration route taken by newly freed slaves and other persons of African descent from the major 19th century seaport town of Galveston to the burgeoning community of Freedmen’s Town, located in the 4th Ward.

 The Emancipation National Historic Trail (made possible by Sen. John Cornyn and Congresswoman Sheila Jackson Lee) would become only the second trail in the NPS system and would recognize the migration route of African Americans post Juneteenth — June 19, 1865 — which is now a federal holiday and unique to Texas, but celebrated all over the world.